The best banks in Canada for 2023

 Best bank for international studentsCIBC

-The best big bank in Canada: Scotiabank
+The best all-in-one bank in Canada: Scotiabank

 What Scotiabank offers

-Why it’s the best bank overall
+Why it’s the best all-in-one bank

 In terms of everyday banking options, Scotiabank has five different types of accounts, each with perks and benefits designed for Canadians at any stage of life.
-Customers who are 18 years and under and students enrolled in a post-secondary institution can apply for a no-fee account.
+Those 18 years and under and students enrolled in a post-secondary institution can apply for a no-fee account.
 For adults, Scotia offers four options that balance banking needs and benefits, from the minimal Scotiabank Basic Banking Account* with its fee of $3.95 per month, right up to the perk-laden Scotiabank Ultimate Package Account* that earns you rewards and credit card rebates, among other benefits, for $30.95 monthly in fees.

 Individually, these accounts are on par with other Big Five offerings, but Scotiabank will reduce or waive fees entirely with bundled services.
-The Ultimate Package, for example, includes everyday banking with unlimited transactions, the ability to earn Scene+ points, a boosted savings interest rate, an annual fee waiver for select credit cards, free trades on Scotia iTrade, and a welcome bonus of up to $350 cash.
+The Ultimate Package, for example, includes everyday banking with unlimited transactions, the ability to earn Scene+ points, a boosted savings interest rate, an annual fee waiver for select credit cards, free trades on Scotia iTrade, and a welcome bonus of up to $400 cash.
 That’s a lot of banking perks, but it gets even better.
 Those who maintain a minimum of $5,000 in chequing or $30,000 combined with the Momentum Plus Savings account don’t have to pay the monthly fee.

-In addition to everyday banking accounts and credit cards, Scotia provides mortgages, loans, and lines of credit.
+In addition to everyday banking accounts and credit cards, Scotia provides mortgages, loans and lines of credit.
 It also has its own investing platform, Scotia iTrade, and offers investment accounts including RRSPs and TFSAs.

 Return to top.